logankeenan/logankeenan.github.io/content/posts/client-side-server-with-rust-a-new-approach-to-ui-development.md

 On the other hand, a client-side application results in an improved user experience with snappier interactions due to the in-browser dynamic updates to the page.
 However, there are a few cons.
-The initial page load can be slow, there can be performance implications executing lots of JavaScript, and the overall complexity is arguably higher.
+The initial page load can be slow, performance implications executing lots of JavaScript, and the overall complexity is arguably higher.

 ## A Server on the Client?

 The idea of running a server on the client might sound unusual.
 In essence, it means compiling a Rust server into WebAssembly, which can then be called directly in the browser.
-A Previous [solution](https://logankeenan.com/posts/a-rust-server-app-compiled-to-wasm-as-an-spa/) had its drawbacks, event hijacking, DOM updates, JS integration, and performance concerns.
+My Previous [solution](https://logankeenan.com/posts/a-rust-server-app-compiled-to-wasm-as-an-spa/) had its drawbacks, event hijacking, DOM updates, JS integration, and performance concerns.
 Then I came across Richard Anaya's brilliant Wasm Service Worker [POC](https://github.com/richardanaya/wasm-service).